-Lost or found items can be retrieved or turned in to the college receptionist.
+Lost or found items can be retrieved or turned in to the college information desk.
+Items of perceived value such as wallets, purses and jewelry are immediately forwarded to security for safekeeping.
 Items found are retained for 90 days prior to disposal.